• Pinterest

 The Mirror At The Farmhouse

-The mirror was in the farmhouse with my parents for about 15 years.
-I honestly don’t remember where my mom had it hanging.
-I think maybe in the hallway next to the stairs.
-When they moved in to the modular house on the same property and we moved into the farmhouse, she didn’t take it with her.
-She left it for me and I moved it into the gathering room.
+The mirror lived in my parents’ farmhouse for about fifteen years.
+I honestly don’t remember exactly where she hung it — maybe the hallway by the stairs.
+When they moved into the modular home on the same property and we moved into the farmhouse, she didn’t take it with her.
+She left it for me.

 The Mirror In Florida